The membership process

 shows a willingness to understand, and eventually share,

-certain responsibilities of creating a venture like this.
+certain responsibilities of creating a venture like Ingenium.

-It is at this stage where you will start to arrange Ingenium group events and leisure time activities.
+It is at this stage where you can start to arrange

-At this time you would be expected to either initiate and/or join
+At this time you would be expected to be close to completion of

 This offers the prospective member an Ingenium "immersion",